Cost to Build a Custom Home in Toronto?

 • Permits and zoning compliance: Toronto permit fees are typically higher and may involve committee of adjustment approvals for variances.

-• Labour and trades: Skilled tradespeople command premium wages in the GTA, especially in high-demand areas like Toronto.
+• Labour and trades: Skilled tradespeople command premium wages in Toronto due to ongoing demand and limited availability.

-• Materials: Supply chain fluctuations continue to affect prices of concrete, lumber, insulation, and windows in 2025.
+• Materials: Supply chain fluctuations continue to affect prices of concrete, lumber, insulation, and windows.

 • Design complexity: Multi-storey builds, vaulted ceilings, or unique architectural features increase both time and cost.